By: Kimberly M. Dickinson, MD, MPH & Theresa W. Guilbert, MD, MS, FAAP

 1. Can wearing a mask make it harder for my child to breathe?

-There have been concerns that cloth face coverings can reduce oxygen intake, and can lead to low blood oxygen levels, known as hypoxemia.
-However, cloth masks are made from breathable materials that will not block the oxygen your child needs.
+There have been concerns that face masks can reduce oxygen intake, and can lead to low blood oxygen levels, known as hypoxemia.
+However, masks are made from breathable materials that will not block the oxygen your child needs.
 Masks will not affect your child's ability to focus or learn in school.
-The vast majority of children age 2 or older can safely wear a cloth face covering for extended periods of time, such as the school day or at child care.
+The vast majority of children age 2 or older can safely wear face masks for extended periods of time, such as the school day or at child care.
 This includes children with many medical conditions.

 2. Can masks interfere with a child's lung development?